sourcey/libsourcey/README.md

 * **Event-based IO** — Core modules are built on top of `libuv` (the underlying C library that powers Node.js) and use event-based asynchronous IO throughout to maximise performance and minimise concurrency reliance for building mission critical native and server-side apps.

 * **Cross platform** — The codebase is cross platform and should compile on any system with access to a modern C++11 compiler.
-We have compiled and used LibSourcey on the following platforms; Linux(gcc), Mac(Xcode, gcc), Windows(msys, vs), Android and iOS.
+We have successfully compiled and used LibSourcey on the following platforms; Linux(gcc), Mac(Xcode, gcc), Windows(msys, vs), Android and iOS.

-* **Clean readable code** — Modern C++11 design principles have been used for clear, readable code, and simple integration into your existing projects.
+* **Clean readable code** — Modern C++11 design principles have been used for clear and readable code.
+Libraries are modular for simple integration into your existing projects.

 * **Networking layer** — The networking layer provides TCP, SSL and UDP socket implementations that combine the use of `libuv` for blazing fast networking, and `openssl` for security and encryption.

+* **Media streaming and encoding** — The `av` library consists of thin wrappers around FFmpeg and OpenCV for media capture, encoding, recording, streaming, analysis and more.
+The media API makes full use of the PacketStream API so that encoders, processors and broadcasters can be dynamically added and removed from any media source - a great base for building a [media server](https://github.com/sourcey/libsourcey/tree/master/src/av/samples/mediaserver).

 * **Elegant PacketStream API** — The PacketStream API allows LibSourcey modules to pipe and process arbitrary data packets through a dynamic delegate chain.
 This dynamic method of layering packet processors makes it possible to develop complex data processing applications quickly and easily.
-Check out this writeup on how the PacketSteram API can be used for encoding H.264 on the fly: http://sourcey.com/libsourcey-packetstream-api/
+Check out this writeup on how the PacketSteram API can be used to easily encode H.264 on the fly: http://sourcey.com/libsourcey-packetstream-api/

-* **Media streaming and encoding** — The media library consists of thin wrappers around FFmpeg and OpenCV for media capture, encoding, recording, streaming, analysis and more.
-The Media API makes full use of the PacketStream API so that encoders, processors and broadcasters can be dynamically added and removed from any media source - a great base for building a [media server](https://github.com/sourcey/libsourcey/tree/master/src/symple/samples/mediaserver).

 * **Realtime messaging** — LibSourcey aims to bridge the gap between desktop, mobile and web by providing performance oriented messaging solutions that work across all platforms.
     * **Socket.IO** — Socket.IO C++ client that supports the latest protocol revision 4 (>- 1.0).
 Read more about [Socket.IO](http://socket.io).
     * **Symple** — Sourcey's home grown realtime messaging protocol that works over the top of Socket.IO to provide rostering, presence and many other features necessary for building online games and chat applications.
 [More about Symple](<http://sourcey.com/symple).

+* **WebRTC support** — WebRTC support allows you to build WebRTC native desktop and server side applications that inherit LibSourcey's realtime messaging and media capabilities.
+Two demo applications are included; one for streaming live webcam and microphone streams to the browser [here](https://github.com/sourcey/libsourcey/tree/master/src/webrtc/apps/webrtcstreamer), and one for multiplex recording live WebRTC streams from the browser on the server side [here](https://github.com/sourcey/libsourcey/tree/master/src/webrtc/apps/webrtcrecorder).

 * **Web servers and clients** — A HTTP stack is included that supports HTTP servers, clients, WebSockets, media streaming, file transfers, and authentication.
 The HTTP parser is based on the super-fast C code used by `nginx`.